bscs3cmobilebankingapp/Group-14-NUX-Mobile-Banking-App/README.md

 # Overview

-This application was created on Android Studio using Java Programming Language for Android.
-Back-End used were Firebase Firestore Database.
-The app displays real-time status on the firebase.
+This app was written with Android Studio and the Java Programming Language for Android.
+Firebase Firestore Database was utilized as the back-end.
+The app provides real-time firebase status.

 # Features
-The following Screenshots below compromises the entirety of this Mobile Banking Application Project.
+The screen shots below jeopardize the complete Mobile Banking Application Project.
 1. Create New account with email
 2. Saved user Data with FireStore
 4. Forgot Password options